ncrawforth/ratatoskr/README.md

 Ratatoskr is a tiny HTTP server that knows enough WebDAV, CalDAV and CardDAV to be able to replace various cloud services.

-The Ratatoskr server is written in Python, and is compatible with Python 2.x, Python 3.x and MicroPython.
+The Ratatoskr server is written in MicroPython, with minimal dependencies (just the built-in modules and libc).
+It also runs in Python 2.x and Python 3.x.